Genetic Disorders Detected by Genetic Screening

 Down syndrome is the exception, occurring in 1 in every 700 live births in the US.
 It is the most well known of genetic syndromes, in part due to its prevalence, but also due to increased awareness of its causes, and the introduction of standardized screening for down syndrome as part of antenatal care for expecting mothers in the developed world.

 Down syndrome is caused by the addition of a partial or complete copy of chromosome 21 in an individual.
 Hence its other name, Trisomy 21.
 Research has, as yet, still not been able to fully understand the exact reasons for why the extra chromosome develops.
 Maternal age has been identified as being a risk factor for down syndrome, and the older a Mother is at conception, the higher the risk.

-There are a number of genetic screening options when it comes to identifying down syndrome during pregnancy.
+There are a number of genetic screening options when it comes to genetic Down syndrome testing during pregnancy specifically.

 Sequential Integrated Screening: this is usually offered to all pregnant women in the US, as a part of their regular pregnancy care, during the first trimester.
 The testing is non-invasive and involves taking a blood sample from the mother, and a measurement of the fluid at the back of the developing baby’s neck by ultrasound.
 These are combined with the age of the Mother to identify a risk for down syndrome in the fetus.
 This testing can be repeated at the start of the second trimester, with a second blood sample taken from the Mother, which is then combined with the results from the first round of screening.
 This is considered to be more accurate.